 Each building principal shall inform all students and their parents of the student dress code at the beginning of the school year, and of any revisions to the dress code made during the school year.

-Specific information pertaining to Trinity Catholic School's Uniform and Dress Code are located on page 35 of the Handbook.
+Specific information pertaining to Trinity Catholic School's Uniform and Dress Code are located in the Handbook.